Gloria Dickson: Early years

 Born in Pocatello, Idaho, Dickson was the daughter of a banker.
 After her father's death in 1929, the family moved to California.
 She graduated from Long Beach Polytechnic High School.

 She began acting during high school in amateur theatre productions.
-Encouraged by her acting coaches, she moonlighted doing dramatic readings at social clubs and on KFOX radio station in Long Beach, California.

 Career

 In April 1936, as she worked in a production of the Federal Theatre Project, she was spotted by Warner Bros. talent scout Max Arnow, who signed her to a contract.
-Her film debut in 1937's They Won't Forget landed her on the top of Hollywood's short list of important up-and-comers, a distinction that garnered her enormous publicity.
-In autumn 1937, she was on many magazine covers and was the subject of several major movie magazine articles, with titles such as The Luckiest Girl in the World and New Star of the Year.
+Her film debut was in 1937's They Won't Forget.

 Personal life

-Dickson married Perc Westmore on June 20, 1938, in Santa Barbara, California.
-She filed suit for divorce from him on May 17, 1940.
-The uncontested divorce was granted June 22, 1941, in Los Angeles, California.
-Her second marriage was to director Ralph Murphy, whom she divorced in 1944.
-Later in 1944, she married William Fitzgerald, a former boxer.
+Dickson was married to the famous makeup artist Perc Westmore on June 20, 1938, in Santa Barbara, California, then filed suit for divorce from him on May 17, 1940.
+Their uncontested divorce was granted on June 22, 1941, in Los Angeles, California.

+Her second marriage, in late 1941, was to film director Ralph Murphy, whom she divorced in 1944.

+Later in 1944, she married William Fitzgerald, a former boxer to whom she remained married until her death at age 27 on April 10, 1945.